anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

     It is based on ETSI GS NFV-TST009 and it should be:

     -  **bidirectional UDP traffic** with **0.001%** frame loss ratio, **300B** frame size, **10k** L3/L4 flows
-    - between a traffic generator/receiver and a **L3 traffic looper** with sufficient capacity not to be the test bottleneck.
+    - between a **traffic generator/receiver** and a **L3 traffic looper** with sufficient capacity not to be the test bottleneck.

-    *Note*: Basically, it is stateless traffic, but it could need to be statefull (e.g., including TCP sessions setup/release) when NFVI provides connectivity with L4 statefull processing.
+    *Note*: Basically, it is stateless traffic, but it could optionally be statefull (e.g., including TCP sessions setup/release) when NFVI provides connectivity with L4 statefull processing.

     The main OPNFV test tools candidates for that purpose are NFVbench and VSPerf.